Next: Random Numbers, Previous: Bitwise Operations, Up: Numbers [Contents][Index]

 These are the basic trigonometric functions, with argument arg measured in radians.

-The value of (asin arg)
+The value of (asin arg) is a number between

 -pi/2